ahmadsamir/ahmadsamir.github.io/_posts/2020-10-13-numlock-rebooted.md

 systemd-hwdb update
 udevadm trigger /dev/input/eventX
 </pre>
-or remove/reinsert the usb cable/receiver from the machine.
+if the last command above doesn't "apply" the changes remove/reinsert the usb cable/receiver from the machine.

 * * *